ricardopg1987/kubernetes-rpi/README.md

 # Abstract
-This repository contains the necessary steps to deploy a high-availability Kubernetes cluster for deploying the micro ONOS SDN controller as a set of microservices.
-Raspberry PI's running Kubernetes deployed with Ansible
+This repository contains the necessary steps to deploy a High-Availability Kubernetes cluster (HA) for deploying the micro ONOS SDN controller as a set of microservices.
+All Raspberrys are running Kubernetes as worker nodes, deployed via Ansible implementation.
+The control plane for HA uses vagrant and virtualbox for control plane and etcd storage.
+To use this repo follow the setup instructions below.

+# Workflow
-Control plane, worker, etcd:
+Control plane and etcd:
+- Master-1
+- Master-2
+- Master-3

+Worker:
-- rPi 3b+ x1
+- rPi 4(ARM) x1
-- rPi 3b+ x2
+- rPi 4(ARM) x2
-- rPi 3b+ x3
+- rPi 4(ARM) x3

 CNI:
 - Calico

 # Install Raspbian at each node
 ## Preparing an SD card on Linux